zhullyb/monyhar/monyhar/fuchsia/README.md

 ### Building and deploying the WebRunner service

-When you build `web_runner`, Chromium will automatically generate scripts for you that will automatically provision a device with Fuchsia and then install `web_runner` and its dependencies.
+When you build `web_runner`, Monyhar will automatically generate scripts for you that will automatically provision a device with Fuchsia and then install `web_runner` and its dependencies.